pselker2/Testing3/README.md

 # Cisco Kiosk Mode Demo
 ### This demo enables calling from a Webex Desk or Board system using a customizable web page.

 ## **Overview**

-This Kiosk Mode demo enables a user choose from three options to get support.
+This Kiosk Mode demo enables a user to choose from three options to get support.
 After the user chooses an option, a call will be setup with the subject matter expert.

 Below are instructions on how to enable an environment to execute this demo